-The school keeps a variety of records concerning incidents of misbehaviour.
+The school keeps detailed records concerning incidents of misbehaviour.
 The class teacher records minor classroom incidents.
 The headteacher records those incidents where a child is sent to her on account of bad behaviour.
 We also keep a record of any incidents that occur at break or lunchtimes: lunchtime supervisors keep written details of any incident.